HamzaAbouJaib/ExoTech-Ecommerce-Website/README.md

 # Tech Store E-commerce Website

 ## Overview
-This project is a mobile-responsive tech e-commerce website built using React.js, Next.js, MongoDB, Stripe, Firebase, Tailwind CSS, and Next-Auth.
+This project is a mobile-responsive tech e-commerce website built using TypeScript, React.js, Next.js, MongoDB.
 It provides a seamless shopping experience with features like user authentication, favoriting products, order history, a cart system, and secure payment processing using Stripe.

 ## Deployment
-The website is being deployed on vercel at "link to site"
+The website is being deployed on vercel.
+[Link to website](https://exotech.vercel.app/).
 Guest Login and Credit Card for testing purposes:
 - Email: guest@exotech.com
 - Password: test1234